runelite/plugin-hub/README.md

 ## Creating new plugins

-Before creating any external plugins, you must have followed the [building guide](https://github.com/runelite/runelite/wiki/Building-with-IntelliJ-IDEA) at least once.

 There are two methods to create an external plugin, you can either:
  - Use [this](https://github.com/runelite/example-plugin/) plugin template.